top of page

 Green St.png

-A massive research and laboratory building is being proposed at 1364 E. Green Street (corner of Green and Holliston) by Caltech and Trammell Crow, a multi-billion-dollar developer.
+A massive commercial research and laboratory building is being proposed at 1364 E. Green Street (corner of Green and Holliston) by Caltech and Trammell Crow, a multi-billion-dollar developer.

 On paper, the project supports innovation.
 But when you look at scale, location, and long-term impact, it raises important questions about consistency with Pasadena’s planning principles.
 (Sources: 2015 Pasadena General Plan, 2022 East Colorado Specific Plan)